 2 tablespoons dried calendula petals

-2 tablespoons dried chamomile petals
+2 tablespoons dried chamomile flowers

 ½ cup white cosmetic clay (known as Kaolin clay)

 ½ cup arrowroot powder